 The training is for anyone who has been through the Prevent awareness eLearning or a Workshop to Raise Awareness of Prevent (WRAP), and so already has an understanding of Prevent and of their role in safeguarding vulnerable people.

 The training follows on from the Prevent awareness training which introduces users to the NOTICE-CHECK-SHARE procedure for evaluating and sharing concerns relating to radicalisation.
 The package shares best practice on how to articulate concerns about an individual, and ensure that they are robust and considered.
 It is aimed at anyone who may be in a position to notice signs of vulnerability to radicalisation and aims to give them confidence in referring on for help if appropriate.
 It is also designed for those (for example line managers) who may receive these referrals and have to consider how to respond, whether that be establishing more context, or reaching out to partner agencies for support.
-A link to the training is below.

 This training package is for anyone who may be asked to contribute to, sit on, or even run a Channel Panel.
 It is aimed at all levels, from a professional asked to input and attend for the first time, to a member of staff new to their role and organising a panel meeting.
 It covers both an introduction to what Channel is, how it operates in the user’s region, and how to organise a Channel Panel for the first time.
 In response to feedback, it also covers information sharing, including how, when and with whom to share information of a Channel case.
-A link to the Channel Panel training is below.

 Prevent awareness eLearning

 The Prevent awareness eLearning has recently been refreshed.
 This includes updates to reflect the recommendations from the Parsons Green review, updated information following the change in threat and attacks of 2017, and new case studies.
-A link to the training is below.

 Local Authority Prevent Toolkit Training